Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/piv/key_management.rst

 Algorithms
 ----------

-The PIV application uses asymmetric and symmetric algorithms.
+PIV uses asymmetric and symmetric algorithms.
 The asymmetric algorithms are used for the user private keys and the symmetric algorithms for the management key.

 Supported asymmetric key algorithms: